Professor Atif Rahman MB BS, DipPsych, MRCPsych, M.Res, Ph.D.

 Professor of Child Psychiatry & Global Mental Health Primary Care & Mental Health

-Rahman is a clinical academic, spearheading the Institute’s programme in Global Mental Health, with multiple international projects in the areas of perinatal, infant, child and adolescent mental health, largely in low- and middle-income countries.
+Rahman is a clinical academic, spearheading the Institute’s programme in Global Mental Health, with multiple international projects in the areas of perinatal, infant, child, adolescent and adult mental health, largely in low- and middle-income countries.

 In the last 5 years, Rahman has focused on implementation research for the scale-up of these interventions.
-This work has been funded by the Wellcome Trust (UK), MRC (UK), NIH (USA), Grand Challenges Canada, and the WHO.
+This work has been funded by the Wellcome Trust (UK), National Institute of Health Research (UK), MRC (UK), NIH (USA), Grand Challenges Canada, and the WHO.
 He has led two NIH funded Collaborative Hubs for Research in International Mental Health (U19 awards) – SHARE in South Asia and SHINE in the Middle-East, successfully working with over 15 LMIC partner institutions.
 With colleagues in Pakistan he has pioneered the use of technology to assist training, supervision and delivery of psychological interventions through non-specialists.

 He has written extensively on strategies to integrate mental health into policy and public health.
 He is a WHO expert advisor on the development of regional policy for mental health in the Eastern Mediterranean region and member of WHO’s mental health Guidelines Development Group.
 He is a visiting Professor at several academic institutions in Pakistan and an advisor to Pakistan’s Ministry of National Health Services, assisting to shape the country’s national policy on mental health.

 Prizes or Honours

 - The International Contribution Award (The International Association for Child and Adolescent Psychiatry and Allied Professions’ (IACAPAP), 2022)

 - Fellowship of the Royal College of Psychiatrists (Royal College of Psychiatrists, London, UK, 2020)